AdTekDev/eCommerceSecurity/Review/Readme.md

 Most IP addresses are public, in the sense that they can appear on the public Internet.
 However, a few IP addresses have been designated as private IP addresses.
 One private IP address range is 172.16.0.0 to 172.31.255.255.
 Private IP addresses can only appear within a firm.
 In Figure 6-20 (textbook), internal hosts have private IP addresses except for those in the DMZ, which use public IP addresses.
 Explain this discrepancy if you can.

 ### SQ.03.2
 A firm has the following firewall policy: Employee access to Internet servers should be unrestricted and external clients should only be able to access the firm’s public webserver, http://www.adtekdev.com.
 The firm also has a finance server that should only be accessible to people in the finance department.
 The server and the finance departments are all on the internal subnet 10.5.4.3.
 The firm has a single large site.
 How would you implement this policy?
 Create both a firewall architecture and ACLs for the border firewall for both internal and external connection-opening attempts.

+### SQ.04.1
+Some airports are installing face recognition systems to identify terrorists and criminals.
+About one in a million people passing through the airport is a terrorist.
+Suppose the FAR is about 1 percent.
+The FRR is about 30 percent.
+Is this system likely to be workable?
+Explain using a spreadsheet analysis with reasonable assumptions.
+Give a short paragraph giving your conclusion.

+### SQ.04.2
+Centralizing authentication and authorization reduces cost, improves consistency, and permits rapid provisioning and changes.
+List the technologies on the way toward greater centralization, beginning with stand-alone authenticators through corporate metadirectory servers.